patrickm663/aws-lambda-layer-generator/README.md

 ```
 ./create-layer.sh
 ```
+6. Follow the prompt to select the Python version.
-6. Retrieve the zip file in `output-layer/`, titled `python-layer3-8.zip`
+7. Retrieve the zip file in `output-layer/`, titled `python-layer3-X.zip`

-_Note: the current commands are set to **overwrite** `python-layer3-8.zip` each time the script is run._
+_Note: the current commands are set to **overwrite** `python-layer3-X.zip` each time the script is run._

-7. Add the zip file as a layer in AWS Lambda.
+8. Add the zip file as a layer in AWS Lambda, using S3 where needed.

 ## Contributing
 Pull requests are welcome and encouraged!